The role of wind asphericity in dynamical friction: Conclusions

 \section{Conclusions}

 In this paper, we study through a set of 2D, HD simulations the dynamical friction produced by the interaction between a stellar wind and its environment.
 We use a ``wind tunnel'' configuration, where the ambient medium has a constant velocity and the star remains fixed.
 Three different stellar wind configurations are considered: isotropic, polar, and equatorial.
-Additionally, the wind opening angle and the velocity ratio between the stellar wind and ambient wind ($u=v_a/v_w$) are varied.
+Additionally, the wind opening angle and the velocity ratio between the relative velocity of the ambient and the stellar wind velocity ($u=v_a/v_w$) are varied.
 The integration time is such that steady state is obtained for all models.

 Previous studies focused on how the dynamical friction decelerates a moving stellar object.
-Recent studies found that acceleration may also be produced by the dynamical friction (see L96 and G20).
+Recent studies found that acceleration may also be produced by the dynamical friction (see G20 and L20).
 We confirm the latter and find the value of $u$ for which each regime takes place in different wind geometries.
 The critical value of $u$ that separates these two regimes is found for the isotropic wind, and for a subset of polar and equatorial wind models.
 The $u_c$ obtained for the isotropic wind differs slightly ($\sim 15\%$) from that of G20 where a thin shell was assumed.
 For the aspherical wind models, the $u_c$ value may be lower or larger ($\sim 65\%$) than that of the isotropic wind.

 The interaction between the stellar wind and the ambient medium generates four distinct regions: stellar wind, shocked stellar wind, shocked ambient medium, and ambient medium (the latter two are separated by a bow-shock).
 For an isotropic wind, the position of the bow-shock is found to differ from the thin shell solution of W96 (nearly double the distance value).